JimmyPeng1998/Latex-Templates/README.md

 You need to use 'UTF8' code and compile the tex file by XeLaTeX, by TexStudio.

-If you have any question about my templates,
+If you have any question about my templates, never hesitate to contact me.